niahoo/cookie-converter/README.md

 # cookie-converter
-An recipe ingredients quantities converter focused on ease of use
+A recipe ingredients quantities converter focused on ease of use